Sep. 2022, restored the audio samples and implemented embedded browser players.

-In 1992 Advanced Gravis a well known Canadian joystick company released the physically large, bright red Gravis Ultra Sound add-on card.
-Priced slightly higher than the Sound Blaster Pro the Ultra Sound gave owners significant bang for their bucks.
-Unfortunately this added value was at the expense of Sound Blaster compatibility which left most new owners with a collection of games that had limited or no audio support.
+In 1992 Advanced Gravis, a well-known Canadian joystick company released the physically large, bright red Gravis Ultra Sound add-on card.
+Priced slightly higher than the Sound Blaster Pro, the Ultra Sound gave owners a significant bang for their buck.
+Unfortunately, this added value was at the expense of Sound Blaster compatibility, which left most new owners with a collection of games with limited or no audio support.

-The card itself was a wave-table sound card with 256kbs of RAM built-in.
-Unlike it’s competitor the Sound Blaster AWE-32, the Gravis did not come with any pre-saved samples and everything had to be loaded through software drivers or by the game itself.
-As the card did not offer any hardware emulation for the Sound Blaster DSP chip or even then ancient AdLib OPL-2 music chip, all legacy audio had to be emulated using uploaded samples.
-This process required extra computer memory, CPU resources and often utilised hacks to get many unsupported games to partially work.
-As such some owners of the Gravis would also install a cheap Sound Blaster clone in their PC for better gaming compatibility.
+The card itself was a wave-table sound card with 256KB of RAM built-in.
+Unlike its competitor, the Sound Blaster AWE-32, the Gravis did not come with pre-saved samples; everything had to be loaded through software drivers or by the game itself.
+As the card did not offer hardware emulation for the Sound Blaster DSP chip or ancient AdLib OPL-2 music chip, all legacy audio had to be emulated using uploaded samples.
+This process required extra computer memory and CPU resources and often utilized hacks to partially get many unsupported games to work.
+As such, some owners of the Gravis would additionally install a cheap Sound Blaster clone on their PC for better gaming compatibility.

-On the plus side when games did offer support for the Gravis it offered a far greater audio capability than anything else on the home consumer market.
-It allowed for 14 channels at 44KHz playback or 32 channels at 19.2KHz.
+On the plus side, when games did offer support for the Gravis, it provided a far greater audio capability than anything else on the home consumer market.
+It allowed for 14 channels at 44kHz playback or 32 channels at 19.2kHz.

 Sound Blaster AWE32

-In early 1994 Creative released the Sound Blaster AWE-32 which for all intents and purposes was basically a Sound Blaster 16 with a built in synthesizer board and effects chip.
+In early 1994 Creative released the Sound Blaster AWE32.
+It acted as a Sound Blaster 16 with a built in synthesizer board and effects chip.
 These enhancements were useless unless the game directly supported them, which was a rarity.
-The card came with a 1mbit sample ROM and included 512kbit of RAM for user samples.
+The card came with a 1MB sample ROM and 512KB of RAM for user samples.
 It used 30 sampled channels plus an additional two channels for the FM OPL-3 synthesizer.

-Using software drivers it could also attempt to emulate General MIDI and MT-32 audio playback.
-The drivers required for this consumed valuable conventional memory and were not able to work with common 32-bit protect mode DOS programs.
+It could also attempt to emulate General MIDI and MT-32 audio playback using software drivers.
+The drivers required for this consumed valuable conventional memory and could not work with typical 32-bit protect mode DOS programs.

 A budget version of the card known as the Sound Blaster 32 was released in 1995.
-It removed the included on-board RAM as well as support for bass, treble and gain adjustments.
+It removed the onboard RAM and support for bass, treble and gain adjustments.